TNL (political party): Foundation and registration

 The party's registration was approved by the Australian Electoral Commission on 3 June 2021.
-The Liberal Party of Australia objected the registration, due to the similarity in party names and the potential to cause confusion among electors.
+The Liberal Party of Australia objected to the registration, due to the similarity in party names and the potential to cause confusion among electors.
 Due to changes to the Commonwealth Electoral Act 1918 regarding party names, this decision overturned by the Australian Electoral Commission and the party's registration was revoked on 7 December 2021.
 The party was re-registered again as TNL on 17 March 2022.

+Alex Turnbull, the son of former prime minister Malcolm Turnbull, joined TNL in August 2021.